Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 Serverless applications app running on AWS, using AWS Mobile Hub service. the serverless app comes with the following services:

-Amazon Cognito User Pools and Federated Identities
+Amazon Cognito User Pools - for user registration and authentication
-Amazon API Gateway, AWS Lambda, and Amazon DynamoDB
+Amazon API Gateway - for handing in request from user to AWS Lambda
-Cross-origin resource sharing (CORS) for the API
+AWS Lambda - for logic
-IAM roles and policy for the Lambda execution role
+Amazon DynamoDB - for user data storage
-IAM roles and policy for the user roles that access API routes after authentication
+Amazon S3 - for hosting the React app

 - **Backend: Why I used it**